-At St James's C.E we offer 15 hour morning PreSchool places for children to attend.
+At St James's C.E we offer 30 hour provision and 15 hour morning Pre-School places for children to attend.
+30 hour provision runs from 8:40am- 2:40pm with the final 40 minutes being paid for by parents.
 Morning sessions run from 8.40am - 11.40am.
 The setting is run by a HLTA and our staff to pupil ratio is 1:8.
-The Pre-school is registered for nursery education funding and has three intakes: September, January and April.
-All Pre-school activities are planned by the Pre-school leader around the 17 areas of learning from the EYFS development matters.
+The Preschool is registered for nursery education funding and has three intakes: September, January and April dependant on spaces available.
+All Pre-school activities are planned by the Pre-school leader around the 7 areas of learning from the EYFS development matters.